 5. Chinese Evergreen – Best Decorative Water-Growing Plant

-For beginners, Chinese Evergreen (Aglaonema) adapts surprisingly well to hydroponic pots.
-Its colorful leaves add a vibrant look to indoor environments.
+Chinese Evergreen (Aglaonema) adapts well to hydroponic environments.
+Its colorful patterned leaves brighten indoor spaces while tolerating low light.

 Pros